tuono/api_examples/bash/README.md

 and PORTAL_PASSWORD, respectively.
 Alternatively, the script will prompt you for your username and password if they are not otherwise provided.
-It is recommended that you do not use the command option --password so that your password is not stored in your command history in plan text.
+It is recommended that you do not use the command option --password so that your password is not stored in your command history in plain text.

 # To run the example code
 ```ignorelang